garado/cozy/README.md

 The primary goal of this setup is to create an environment that 1) can be used on both my laptop and my tablet, and 2) integrate all the cli tools I use to manage my life into a nice dashboard.

+**NOTE: THIS REPO IS VERY MESSY AND THE SETUP IS VERY INCOMPLETE.**

 # Dashboard
 <img src=".github/assets/dash_main.png" width="1200">